Skip to content

 Elongation of filaments of the Filaflex family

-Pack of samples of the Filaflex family.
+Sample Pack of the Filaflex family.
 Test all the hardness of the range!

 Due to the wide demand and curiosity to test the hardness of Filaflex, we created the sample pack of the Filaflex family.
-A pack that you have available in our online store in both diameters, both 1.75 mm and 2.85 mm and that includes a sample of 50 gr of each filament of the Filaflex family:
+Available in our online store in both diameters (1.75 mm and 2.85 mm), including a 50 gr sample of each filament:

 Now that you know what 'Shore hardness' means, what Filaflex hardness do you want to print?